agarrharr/talking-dudes-podcast/_posts/2017-09-21-vulerability.md

 ## Song

 *I want to recommend a song that everyone should listen to.
 It's called [I am Understood? by Relient K](https://youtu.be/RVVtEQ-Cbzk).
-The first line is "Sometimes it's embarrassing to talk to you.
+The first line is:*

+"Sometimes it's embarrassing to talk to you.
 To hold a conversation with the only one who sees right through this version of myself I try to hide behind.
 I'll bury my face because my disgrace will leave me terrified."

-This is really talking about what vulnerability with God looks like and it's powerful stuff.*
+*This is really talking about what vulnerability with God looks like and it's powerful stuff.*